XYOracleNetwork-v1/sdk-dache-nodejs/README.md

 }
 ```

-We have implemented example querys to show how you can query the events in a way you can't directly on the blockchain.
+We have implemented example queries to show how you can query the events in a way you can't directly on the blockchain.
 To query all events by a given return value key/value:
 ```
 {